 The concierge at the aforementioned coliving property later checked the lock, deemed it faulty, and replaced it.
 Thus, to investigate this matter further, the newspaper reporter visited a few other coliving apartments and noticed that this single latch lock, and its vulnerability, was indeed not an isolated case.
 The reporter found that in buildings managed by the same operator, there were various locks being used, which means the security level varied as well.

 According to the Annual Report on the Development of Share Economy by the State Information Center, there will be over six million Coliving properties in China in 2020, which will accommodate more than 100 million people.
 Clearly, there is a need to establish a secure access control system in order to protect the safety of this high number of coliving inhabitants.

 As one of the market leaders in electronic access control solutions with installations at numerous coliving facilities across the world, SALTO Systems has a number of advantages when deploying a coliving security solution.

 ● Flexibility: Site administrators should be able to grant access to a user at any time and from anywhere.
 They also need the capability to block the user’s access when their lease contract ends.
 Finally, the operator needs to be able to alter the tenant’s accessibility to different areas of the property according to the services included in their lease.
-With SALTO KS, you can unlock doors for your tenants via remote opening functionality, or send them their very own Mobile Key, from anywhere in the world.
+With SALTO KS, you can unlock doors for your tenants via remote opening functionality, or send them their very own Digital Key, from anywhere in the world.

 ● Auditable: As there is a lot of traffic in coliving properties throughout the day, both by tenants and their guests, administrators have a need for an overview of door openings.
 The manager must have access to the log in real-time, so he or she can grant or remove the access authorization with a simple click.